mschoema/move/README.md

 When the query execution is completed, the plugin will create the appropriate layers in QGIS.
 This last step might freeze the QGIS window for a moment, but this should only take a few seconds.

+**BE CAREFUL: Writing queries that return millions of lines might crash QGIS.**
+Use a LIMIT at the end of the query to restrict the amount of features created.

 #### PostGIS geometries

 PostGIS geometry columns create up to three layers depending on the geometry types present in the column: